kunigami/kunigami.github.io/blog/_posts/2024-06-22-negative-bloom-filter.md

 Inserting and querying for a element are $O(1)$ operations.
 The space used by this structure is $O(2^l b)$ bits.
 In [2] Ilmari Karonen suggests $l = 16$ and $b = 128$, which corresponds to `1MB` of memory, with a false positive rate of $1/2^{128}$ which is for most practical purposes indistinguishable from 0.
 The false negative rate will depend on how many elements are inserted.

-This is a type of LRU cache, except that we don't store the value and the key size is bounded by $O(l + b)$ bits.
+This is a type of LRU cache, except that we don't store the value and the key size is bounded by $O(b)$ bits.

 ### Implementation